YoussefEssDS/Language-Detection/README.md

-# Language-Detection
+# Language-Detection (Python)
-A machine learning tool for recognizing text language.
+## A machine learning tool for recognizing text language with Python.

   This is an attempt to create a machine-learning based program.
 This program has for a purpose detecting the language of a given text via a task known as Natural language processing.
   This is the first step towards creating systems capable of providing many interesting services such as: a refined automatic translation, an emproved web search in terms of relevance, and also better performance for sentiment analysis tools.